cmdada/Discord-Nano-Integration/README.md

 ## Discord-Nano-Integration

-Discord-Nano-Integration is a solution for integrating GNU Nano with Discord on Linux cause its a full blown ide :3.
+Discord-Nano-Integration is a(the) solution for integrating GNU Nano with Discord on Linux cause its a full blown ide :3.

 ## Usage Instructions
 1. Start the systemd service: